-Incoming freshmen and transfer students who have participated in Project Lead the Way (PLTW), FIRST Robotics, Skills USA, or TSA high school programs are eligible to receive a \$3,000 tuition-based scholarship, renewable for up to six years (18 full-time quarters).
-Students who have participated in more than one of these organizations or who have taken more than one PLTW class are only eligible for one \$3,000 tuition-based scholarship.
+Incoming freshmen and transfer students who have participated in Project Lead the Way (PLTW), FIRST Robotics, Skills USA, or TSA high school programs are eligible to receive a tuition-based scholarship, renewable for up to six years (18 full-time terms).
+Students who have participated in more than one of these organizations or who have taken more than one PLTW class are only eligible for one tuition-based scholarship.
 Requirements to receive the scholarship if involved in: